mhwood/slr_corr/verification/global_with_exf_slr/README.md

 # global_with_exf_slr

 This verification experiment was designed to test the `slr_corr` package.
-The experiment contains two configurations - an "uncorrected" experiement which doesn't use the package, and a "correctd" experiement which uses package.
-In the "uncorrected" experiment, the model is run with a transient sea level rise trend which differents from the provided "observations".
+The experiment contains two configurations - an "uncorrected" experiement which doesn't use the package, and a "corrected" experiement which uses package.
+In the "uncorrected" experiment, the model is run with a transient sea level rise trend which differs from the provided "observations".
 In the "corrected" experiment, the sea level rise signal is adjusted online with the `slr_corr` package so that the mean sea level is consistent with "observations".

 The instructions below provide step-by-step instructions to implement the experiments in a fresh clone of MITgcm.
-There are three main steps and one optional step:
+The instructions below outline how to:
 - Build the model with `slr_corr` in a fresh MITgcm clone
-- Run the "uncorrected" experiment
+- Run the "uncorrected" experiment (optional)
-- Run the "corrected" experiment
+- Run the "corrected" experiment using `slr_corr`
 - Create a comparison plot (optional)

 ## Building the model with `slr_corr` in a fresh MITgcm clone